 Honorary Citizens of Bangladesh

 Honorary citizens of Bangladesh are also rare.
-So far, only three foreigners – Heavyweight boxer Muhammad Ali, Nobel laureate economist Dr. Amartya Sen and Dr. Edric Baker, a doctor for poor people in Bangladesh – were honored.
+So far, only three foreigners – Heavyweight boxer Muhammad Ali, Nobel laureate economist Dr. Amartya Sen, and Dr. Edric Baker, a doctor for poor people in Bangladesh – were honored.

 Muhammad Ali